-- Petabyte Big Data Scientists stand apart: There is a small but significant gap, with almost no answers in 1-10 PB range, which separates analysts who work with Terabyte-size commercial data warehouses and those who work with multi-petabyte Internet-scale data stores.
+- Petabyte Big Data Scientists still stand apart: There is a small but significant gap, with almost no answers in 1-10 PB range, which separates analysts who work with Terabyte-size commercial data warehouses and those who work with 100+ petabyte web-scale data stores.
 See for example a recent story on current Uber data warehouse of 100PB.

 This poll also asked about employment type, and the breakdown was

-Fig. 4: KDnuggets Poll: Largest Dataset 2016, by Employment for US/Canada, Europe, and Asia.
+Fig. 3: Largest Dataset Analyzed, by Employment for US/Canada, Europe, and Asia.
 Circle size corresponds to the number of responses

 Here are the results of past polls:

 - Largest Dataset Analyzed Poll shows surprising stability, more junior Data Scientists, 2016

 - Poll Results: Where is Big Data?
 For most, Largest Dataset Analyzed is in laptop-size GB range, 2015

 - 2014 KDnuggets Poll Results: Largest Dataset Analyzed surprisingly stable

 - 2013 KDnuggets Poll Results: largest dataset analyzed / data mined.

 - 2012 KDnuggets Poll: largest dataset you analyzed / data mined?.